Brett-Kennedy/FormulaFeatures/README.md

 (A + B) - C         0.56
 (A + B) * (B / C)   0.66
 ```
-This continues until there is no longer improvement, or a limit specified by a hyperparameter, commonly max_iterations, is reached.
+This continues until there is no longer improvement, or a limit specified by a hyperparameter, called max_iterations, is reached.

 The tool does limit the number of original columns considered when the input data has many columns.
-As it is common for datasets to contain hundreds of columns, creating even pairwise engineered features can invite overfitting as well as excessive time discovering the engineered features.
+As it is common for datasets to contain hundreds of columns, creating even pairwise engineered features can invite overfitting as well as excessive time creating and evaluating the potential engineered features.
 So, where datasets have large numbers of columns, only the most predictive are considered after the first iteration.
 The subsequent iterations perform as normal; there is simply a reduction of the original features used at the beginning.

 Note: the tool provides strictly feature engineering, and may return more features than are necessary or useful for some models.
 As such, subsequent feature selection will still be necessary in most cases.

 ## Comparison to other Feature Engineering Tools

 The tool uses the fit-tranform pattern, the same as that used by sklearn's PolynomialFeatures and many other feature engineering tools.
 And so, it is easy to substitute this tool for others to determine which is the most useful for any given project.

-FormulaFeatures is similar to [ArithmeticFeatures](https://github.com/Brett-Kennedy/ArithmeticFeatures), which will create arithmetic combinations of each pair of original numeric features, based on simply operations (+, -, *, and /).
+FormulaFeatures is similar to [ArithmeticFeatures](https://github.com/Brett-Kennedy/ArithmeticFeatures), which is unsupervised and will create arithmetic combinations of each pair of original numeric features, based on simply operations (+, -, *, and /).
 This tool, however, differs in that:

+- It will generate far fewer features, but each that it generates will be useful
 - It will only generate features that are more predictive than either parent feature
 - For any given pair of features, it will include only, if any, the combination based on the operator (+, -, *, or /) that results in the greatest predictive power
 - It will continue looping for either a specified number of iterations, or so long as it is able to create more powerful features, and so can create more powerful features than ArithmeticFeatures, which is limited to features based on pairs of original features.

+Another popular feature engineering tool based on arithmetic operations is AutoFeat, which works similarly to [ArithmeticFeatures](https://github.com/Brett-Kennedy/ArithmeticFeatures), also in an unsupervised manner, so will create many more features.
+This increases the need for feature selection, but as feature selection is generally done in any case, AutoFeat may also generate useful features for any given project.
+That is, [ArithmeticFeatures](https://github.com/Brett-Kennedy/ArithmeticFeatures), autoFeat, and other unsupervised methods amy work quite well for any given project, and simply require more feature selection to be performed.

+The current project focuses more on XAI goals and memory efficiency.

 Some interactions may be difficult to capture using arithmetic functions.
 Where there is a more complex relationship between pairs of features and the target column, it may be more appropriate to use [ikNN](https://github.com/Brett-Kennedy/ikNN).

-Another popular feature engineering tool based on arithmetic operations is AutoFeat, which works similarly, but in an unsupervised manner, so will create many more features.
-This increases the need for feature selection, but as this is generally done in any case, AutoFeat may also generate useful features for any given project.
-The current project focuses more on XAI goals and memory efficiency.

 ## FormulaFeatures for Explainable AI (XAI)